Published Jan 13, 2026

 Faster results with less manual work

 Speed is where AppLaunchpad outperforms Figma.
 In Figma, you manually place screens, align text, and repeat the same steps again and again.
 AppLaunchpad simplifies this process.
-You upload your app screens, choose a template, and start editing immediately.
-What usually takes hours in Figma can be done in minutes here.

 No design skills required